-- This Condition applies to fees charged by you for DQ7+ Fund funded courses or Micro-credentials. - The fees charged by you are subject to this Condition if you are the sole source (b) of the item to which the fee relates. - (c) For the purposes of this Condition, unless the context otherwise requires: - (i) Course means part of a programme that leads to the award of a Qualification on the NZQCF, including a certificate, diploma or degree.
-This includes a course that is part of a programme (for example, where a learner is only enrolled in one or more courses but is not intending to complete the entire programme); and - Micro-credential means a quality-assured study or training that leads to an award but does not, of itself, lead to a Qualification on the NZQCF; and - (iii) Fees: - A. means tuition fees; - В. means compulsory course costs that are charged to all learners enrolled in a course, which includes (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to NZQA), field trips, and any compulsory purchase of equipment or books through you; and - excludes any administrative fees or charges (other than tuition fees of C. compulsory course costs) for additional services that are payable as a result of the specific circumstances of a learner, which includes (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning or fees associated with an application for Selected Entry Programmes; and - excludes student services fees; and D.
+- (a) This Condition applies to fees charged by you for DQ7-10 funded courses or Micro-credentials.
+However, Conditions 9.1 to 9.5 do not apply to fees for courses delivered by Te Pūkenga that are part of Te Pūkenga's process to unify similar programmes, which Te Pūkenga delivers across its network. - (b) The fees charged by you are subject to this Condition if you are the sole source of the item to which the fee relates. - (c) For the purposes of this Condition, unless the context otherwise requires: - (i) Course means part of a programme that leads to the award of a qualification on the NZQCF, including a certificate, diploma, degree, or postgraduate qualification.
+This includes a course that is part of a programme (for example, where a learner is only enrolled in one or more courses but is not intending to complete the entire programme); - (ii) Micro-credential means a quality-assured study or training that leads to an award but does not, of itself, lead to a Qualification on the NZQCF; - (iii) Fees: - A. means tuition fees; - B. means compulsory course costs that are charged to all learners enrolled in a course, which include (but are not limited to) the following: any compulsory costs associated with enrolment, examinations (including reporting of credits to NZQA), field trips, and any compulsory purchase of equipment or books through you; - C. excludes any administrative fees or charges (other than tuition fees or compulsory course costs) for additional services that are payable as a result of the specific circumstances of a learner, which include (but are not limited to) the following: reassessment or remarking of examination results, examination relocation fees, fees associated with recognition of prior learning or fees associated with an application for Selected Entry Programmes; and - D. excludes student services fees;

-- (iv) Student services fees means fees for the provision of student services that are provided by a TEO or another person or body on behalf of the TEO.
-These fees were previously known as compulsory student services fees (CSSFs); and - (v) TEO means Tertiary Education Organisation as defined in section 10 of the Act.
+- (iv) Programme means a programme of study or training leading to the award of a Qualification listed on the NZQCF; and - (v) Student services fees means fees for the provision of student services that are provided by a TEO or another person or body on behalf of the TEO.
+These fees were previously known as compulsory student services fees (CSSFs).